ShihabYasin/SCHOOL-MANAGEMENT-SYSTEM/README.md

 Implemented in Java with Oracle 10g.
 IDE: Netbeans IDE 8.0

 Install Oracle 10g.
-I have created database user with
+Create database user with
-Name: shihab , password: 123 for this project.
+Name: 'something' , password: something_of_your_choice for this project.
 Build database with 4 tables.
 If need resolve persistence.xml issue.